-6.3.3.1 SITE VISITS FOR REGIONAL INVENTORIES
+6.3.3.1 Site Visits for Regional Inventories

 For projects developed under this methodology that use a regional inventory, the USDA FIA field plots are considered verified and are exempt from the scope of the site visit.
 However, other critical aspects of the project must be part of the site visit.
-The full scope of site visit verification for regional inventories is defined in the PDA Verification of Small Non-Industrial Private Forestlands Site Visit Tool available on the ACR Registry website.
+The full scope of site visit verification for regional inventories is defined in the Verification of Small Non-Industrial Private Forestlands Site Visit Tool available on the ACR methodology website.

-6.3.3.2 SITE VISITS FOR PROJECT-LEVEL INVENTORIES
+6.3.3.2 Site Visits for Project-level Inventories